marcanalella/remida/index.md

       - title: Restructuring Service
         image: images/icons8-hammer-80.png
         content: |-
-          Old house, new house: With our service your home can rejuvenate and do not look at the past years.
+          Old house, new house: With our service your home can be rejuvenated and given new life.
   - type: grid_section
     section_id: services
     title: Why choose us?